qri-io/rfcs/text/0012-CLI-commands.md

 ### Synopsis

-Remove gets rid of a dataset from your qri node.
-After running remove, qri will no longer list your dataset as being available locally.
+Remove gets rid of a dataset from your Qri node.
+After running remove, Qri will no longer list your dataset as being available locally.
 By default, remove frees up the space taken up by the dataset, but not right away.
 The IPFS repo that’s storing the data will need to garbage-collect that data when it’s good & ready,